-Greens and beans soup is comforting on a warm winters day.
+Greens and Beans Soup is nourishment in a pot.
 Chalk full of nutritious ingredients, it may just keep the doctor away!
-This recipe makes a large batch so you have plenty to freeze for a quick lunch or dinner.
+This recipe makes a large batch so you have plenty to freeze for a quick lunch or dinner when you don't have time to cook.

 What type of greens should I use?